What Do Maintenance Engineers Do?

 How Much Money Does a Maintenance Engineer Make?

-According to ZipRecruiter, a maintenance engineer makes an average of $36.38 per hour.
+According to ZipRecruiter, a maintenance engineer earned an average of $36.38 per hour in 2020.
 But cities such as San Mateo, Juneau, and Boston pay higher than the national average.

-How Many Hours Does a Maintenance Engineer Work?
+How Many Hours a Week Does a Maintenance Engineer Work?

 These individuals generally work between 37 to 40 hours per week.
 This depends on the facility where they work.
 But engineers who work at 24/7 facilities can be called in at any time to handle an emergency.
 The job may also require frequent travel to remote client locations.